BC-CSCI1103/ps0/README.md

     #### Generate a Personal Access Token for GitHub

     We'll often be transferring files to and from our GitHub accounts.
-In order to manage repeated access without repeatedly typing your GitHub ID and password, GitHub now requires you to establish personal access token.
+In order to manage repeated access without repeatedly typing your GitHub ID and password, GitHub now requires you to create a personal access token.

     Select **Settings** as shown in the drop-down image above.
 Then select **Developer Settings**, lower left.
 Then select **Personal access tokens**, left.
 Now select **Generate new token**.
 You'll be asked to provide your password to confirm your identity.